Kerala Kalamandalam: Visits by prime ministers

 The first Prime Minister to visit Kerala Kalamandalam is Jawaharlal Nehru in 1955 for the Silver Jubilee of the Kerala Kalamandalam.
 Indira Gandhi was the second Prime Minister to visit Kerala Kalamandalam in 1980 and V. P. Singh in 1990.
 Manmohan Singh is the fourth Prime Minister to visit Kerala Kalamandalam in September 2012.

 Courses

 Kalamandalam imparts training in classical dance and theatre forms like Kathakali, Mohiniyattam, Kudiyattam, Thullal, Kuchipudi, Bharatanatyam, and Nangiar Koothu, besides the traditional orchestra called Panchavadyam.
 Training is also given in various percussion instruments like chenda, maddalam and mizhavu.
 Kalamandalam follows the gurukula sampradayam, the ancient Indian education system based on residential tutelage.
 Kalamandalam was conceived to provide training to its students in the Gurukula Sampradaya, an ancient tradition of residential schooling where students stayed with the teachers.
 The first vice chancellor of kerala kalamandalam was K G Paulose (2007) and the last chairman of Kerala Kalamandalam was O.N.V.Kurup.
-Present vice chancellor is T K Narayanan.
+Present vice chancellor is M V Narayanan.